0x4447/0x4447_product_s3_email/README.md

 # Manual work

 When you deploy this stack not everything is going be done for you.

-One missing aspect is adding your domain that you want to receive your email to SES, and confirm that you own it.
-This is due to CloudFomariont not supporting 100% of what AWS has to offer.
+### Confirm you own the domain

 To add your domain do the following:

 1. Go to the SES Dashboard.
 1. On the left side menu click `Domains`.